Averyy/esphome-custom-components/components/hlk_ld2413/README.md

 -   The beam width is ±12° at -6dB (two-way)
 -   The component automatically handles the sensor's communication protocol
 -   For best accuracy, ensure the sensor is securely mounted to prevent false readings
+-   After changing any configuration parameters, the sensor will be automatically reconfigured on boot